 You have until Dec.
-31 to incur expenses for reimbursement in your account and you may carry over up to \$550 in unused funds from one year to the next.
-If you don't re-enroll, the carryover is limited to one year.
+31 to incur expenses for reimbursement in your account and you may carry over up to \$570 in unused funds from one year to the next.
 You need to file claims by April 15 of the following year.

 Because your FSA contributions reduce your taxable income, participation will lower your taxes.
-For example, if you're in a 20 percent tax bracket, each \$100 you contribute to the FSA can save you \$20 in taxes.
+For example, if you're in a 20 percent tax bracket, each \$100 you contribute to the FSA could save you \$20 in taxes.
 Check with your tax advisor for details.
-Choose your contribution level carefully; any money left in your account in excess of the \$550 carryover limit will be forfeited.
+Choose your contribution level carefully; any money left in your account in excess of the \$570 carryover limit will be forfeited.